Tanauan, Batangas: Religion

 Roman Catholicism is the most dominant and visible religion in Tanauan.
 St. John the Evangelist is its patron, and its main church is the St. John the Evangelist Parish, also known as the Tanauan Church.
 La Consolacion College Tanauan (formerly Our Lady of Fatima Academy, 1948), run by the Augustinian Sisters of Our Lady of Consolation, is the first Catholic school in the city.
 Other Catholic schools include Our Lady of Assumption Montessori School and Daughters of Mary Immaculate School (lay-operated).
 First Asia Institute is converting from a non-sectarian school to a Catholic (Christian) school.

+Iglesia Filipina Independiente, under the Diocese of MaQueBaCa, also maintains a presence in the city, under the Mission Parish of Nuestra Señora de la Paz y del Buen Viaje in Collantes St., Brgy.
+Malaking Pulo.

 Iglesia ni Cristo, Jehovah's Witnesses, Mormons (The Church of Jesus Christ of Latter-day Saints), Islam and other religious groups are also present in the city.

 Economy

 Tanauan is known as an agricultural trading center of Calabarzon.
 Agricultural products from Calabarzon and as far as the Mimaropa and Bicol regions are delivered here before it reaches public markets in Metro Manila.
 Aside from being an important agricultural center, Tanauan is also one of the Philippines' major industrial centers nowadays hosting industrial parks, which are home to various multinational companies and tourism facilities.